yoolk/has_qrcode/README.md

     <%= image_tag @article.qrcode_url(:png) %>

+In your rails console:

+    Article.first.generate_qrcode!

 ### HasQrcode Options

 By default, all has_qrcode options are evaluated at runtime on instance object level so that it can be dynamically for each instance.
 You can specify the value as `symbol` or a `proc` object.

+To generate qrcode image for any record, just call `generate_qrcode`.
+When you call it without any arguments, it will use options from `has_qrcode`.
+You can call it with different options from `has_qrcode`, and it won't affect your model `has_qrcode` options.

 ### Processor